sudo-Gitman/sudo-Gitman/README.md

 ## About Me

 Hello!
-I'm **Sreerag**, a passionate developer with a focus on **system administration** and **security automation**.
+I'm **Sreerag**, a passionate Cyber Security Engineer with a focus on **system administration** and **security automation**.
 I specialize in creating scripts and tools that help streamline administrative tasks, enhance system security, and improve the efficiency of endpoint management.
 Most of my work revolves around **PowerShell** and **Bash** scripting, with a keen interest in managing endpoint security solutions like Forcepoint.

 ## My Projects